 - King George Whiting

-The Warmies is a great land-based fishing destination for big runs of Australian Salmon and Tailor during the winter months between June and August especially when the pumps are running.
-I prefer to target them with soft plastics however they will happily take a wide variety of soft plastics, lures and baits.
-Here you will also get a big run of pinkies and Snapper between January and March.
-We have seen some big snapper caught there over the years on boats and soft plastics.
-If you’re brave enough to fish through the night then you’re a decent chance to catch a prized mulloway.
-The peak hype of fishing the Warmies is those days when the pumps are running that mass of warm water brings in salmon and tailor in big numbers.
-This is where you are likely to see anglers standing side by side in masses trying to get into the action.
+The Warmies is an excellent land-based fishing destination for big runs of Australian Salmon and Tailor during the winter months between June and August, especially when the pumps are running.
+I prefer to target them with soft plastics, and they will happily take a wide variety of soft plastics, lures and baits.
+Here, you will also get a big run of pinkies and Snapper between January and March.
+Over the years, we have seen some big snapper caught here with bait and soft plastics.
+If you’re brave enough to fish through the night, you’ll have a decent chance of catching a prized mulloway.
+The peak hype of fishing the Warmies is those days when the pumps are running.
+That mass of warm water brings in salmon and tailors in huge numbers.
+This is where you are likely to see anglers standing side by side in masses, trying to get into the action.

-Watch FishingMad as they fish the Warmies during a cold winter
+Watch FishingMad fish the Warmies during a cold winter.

 Best Baits for the Warmies Port Melbourne

-When fishing at the Warmies we highly recommend the following baits presented on a light running sinker rig, paternoster rig os susp[needed from a float.
-The size of the bait, hooks and sinker will very much depend on the species you are targeting.
+When fishing at the Warmies, we highly recommend the following baits: baits presented on a light-running sinker rig, paternoster rig, or baits suspended from a float.
+The size of the bait, hooks, and sinker will very much depend on the species you are targeting; however, small baits on a float are frequently used here for mullet, salmon, tailor, pinkies, bream, and trevally.

 - silverfish

-- live baits including yakkas and mullet for mulloway
+- Live baits ( including mullet, yakkas or baytrout for mulloway )

 Tips for fishing the Warmies